-Since 1999, the American Vegetarian Association exists primarily as a certification system to confirm that food products, skin care, vitamins, and supplements are either vegetarian (may have eggs or dairy), or vegan (no animal by-products) and has not been tested on animals.
-Their triangular logo certifies individual products rather than companies.
-In contrast with certification, the AVA RECOMMENDED endorsement is a marketing tool utilized for restaurants and merchandise and is not meaningful.
+Since 1999, the American Vegetarian Association exists primarily as a certification system to confirm that food products, skin care, vitamins, and supplements are vegetarian (may have eggs or dairy), vegan (no animal by-products), plant-based (made of a majority of plant-based ingredients), or animal-free (no animal-sourced ingredients and not tested on animals).
+Their logos certify individual products rather than companies.

 People for the Ethical Treatment of Animals

 People for the Ethical Treatment of Animals is well known for its animal rights activism.
 Their Bunny Free app lets you search for companies by name and tells you whether they test on animals.
 You can request a Bunny Free cruelty-free shopping guide from their website.
 They also maintain multiple searchable databases of companies that do and don’t test on animals, as well as companies working for regulatory change and other animal welfare topics.